5.3.1 Non-agency payments

-When the Registrar receives an election to end collection, the parents will be notified if there are any uncredited non-agency payments on the child support account will be notified.
+When the Registrar receives an election to end collection, the parents will be notified if there are any uncredited non-agency payments on the child support account.
 Similarly, the Registrar will notify the parents of any uncredited non-agency payments on the child support account when the Registrar requires the child support payee to make private arrangements to collect their child support.
 The payer and payee will have the option of delaying opting out of collection until no credit remains.